varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 This guide explains how to keep all components in the Steroids platform up-to-date.
 For maximum compatibility

-##Updating the Steroids npm
+##Updating the Steroids CLI

-To update the Steroids npm, run this in a Terminal window:
+To update the Steroids CLI, run this in a Terminal window:

 <pre class="terminal">
 $ npm update steroids -g